dmakvh/eureka/Getting-started-with-Eureka.md

 * Git version 1.7.11.3 or higher
 * Gradle 1.0-milestone-9 or higher

-Here is a step by step instruction of the setups.
+Here is a step by step instruction of the setups for running the Sample Eureka Server, Application Client and Application Service

-1) Install the latest git (todo:link) and gradle (todo:link) packages.
+* Install the latest git (todo:link) and gradle (todo:link) packages.
-2) Get the Eureka build source from github
+* Get the Eureka build source from github
+`

-git remote add --track eureka build git@github.com:Netflix/gradle-template.git git fetch build git merge build/eureka
+`git remote add --track eureka build git@github.com:Netflix/gradle-template.git git fetch build git merge build/eureka